webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 Webpack 5 does automatically infer a unique name for the build from `package.json` `name` and uses this as default for `output.uniqueName`.

-This value is used to make all potentical conflicting globals unique.
+This value is used to make all potential conflicting globals unique.

 MIGRATION: Remove `output.jsonpFunction` in favor of a unique name in your `package.json`.